reflexer-labs/geb-pinger-bots/README.md

 - `autoSurplusBufferSetter` Set the surplus buffer size according to the locked collateral
 - `debtAuctionInitialParameterSetter` Set debt auction parameters
 - `stakedTokensToKeepSetter` Set the percentage of maximum staked protocol token LP that can be auctioned
+- `stakeRewardRefill` Call the function will refill the protocol token staking reward from the stakingRewardRefiller contract
+- `rewardAdjusterBundler` Call the bundler contract that update all the pinger reward amount parameters
+- `redemptionPriceSnapOracle` Update the snapshot oracle of the redemption price.
+The oracle is used by the Curve pool and others
 - `balanceChecker` Check that the ETH balance of a pinger is sufficient to pay for gas costs
 - `livenessChecker` Check that the the FSMs, medianizers and the TaxCollector were recently updated.
 Check that the Ethereum nodes used by the pinger are responsive and up to date.
 Check the the subgraph nodes are responsive and up to date.
 Send notifications upon detecting new multisig transactions.
 Update the status file at https://status.reflexer.finance/ or https://status-kovan.reflexer.finance/

+Important: Rewards accrued by the `ETHFsm` pinger are accrued in a separated contract.
+To claim the reward of this pinger, call the `withdrawPayout` function on its `callBundlerAddress` contract address (See the `ETHFsm` config)
 ## Setup

 Clone the repo & install dependencies